networknt/light-doc/content/concern/server.md

 }
 ```

-Shutdown hooks are loaded from the service module and the configuration is defined in service.yml file as startupHookProviders.
+Shutdown hooks are loaded during the server startup from the service module, and the configuration is defined in the `service.yml` file as startupHookProviders.
 Here is an example config section.
+These hooks will be invoked based on the sequence defined in the config file right before the server is shut down after the grace period is passed and all pending requests are handled.

 ```
 # ShutdownHookProvider implementations, there are one to many and they are called in the same sequence defined.